 What if Armor wasn't represented by a number, but by a code?
 To some degree that was the original intent of Armor Class.

-Page 38 of the 1st edition AD&D Player's Handbook has an interesting artifact left over from Chainmail that is the Armor Class system.
+Page 38 of the 1st edition AD&D Player's Handbook has an interesting artifact left over from Chainmail that is the Weapon Types and "To Hit" adjustments system.
 I don't recall ever actually using this in play as it is too cumbersome and didn't seem worth the complication for whatever game play it is supposed to add.
-Today we think of AC as an ascending (or descending) number representing improved defense against weapons, and that is true to an extent.
+Today we think of Armor Class (AC) as an ascending (or descending) number representing improved defense against weapons, and that is true to an extent.
 More specifically AC represented a specific type of armor which some weapons were better or worse against as shown on the Weapon Types table.

-Taking notes from that idea here is a further extrapolation of the concept, grouping weapons into classes by their similarity.
-A Weapon Class.
+Taking notes from that idea here is a further extrapolation of the concept, grouping weapons into classes by their similarity called a Weapon Class.
 So the number does not represent offensive or defensive strength so much as a short hand or code for the weapon/armor it stands for.
 They could just as well be called A, B, C instead of 1, 2, 3.

 fin.